CALIFORNIA HIGHWAY PATROL

 GE RANGR MAIN MOBILE RADIO:

-In 1987, the CHP began to replace their existing Motorola MICOR mobile radio equipment (placed in service beginning in 1977) with GE RANGR radios, featuring the S810 control head.
+In late 1988, the CHP began to replace their existing Motorola MICOR mobile radio equipment (placed in service beginning in late 1977) with GE RANGR radios, featuring the S810 control head.
 This replacement program presumably took several years to complete.
 Unlike the Motorola CHP product of the 1970's, the GE RANGR incorporates siren and lighting control within the control head itself, at least in the automobile version, which interfaces with a special Federal Signal siren and lighting controller box in the vehicle trunk.
 The S815 motorcycle version uses a scaled down control head, without that feature.
 The S800 series control head design was originally developed by GE solely for the CHP, although GE found that they soon became popular with many law enforcement agencies and today are widely used throughout the USA, but in different version numbers than the "made for CHP" control heads.

 As in the previous MICOR equipment, there is an "S" and a "C" button on the microphone.
 One button places the mobile transmitter on the car-to-station frequency, while the other button places the transmitter on the car-to-car frequency.
 This system is a carryover from the days when the mobile radios did not have dual receivers capable of monitoring both the station and the car channels.
 The purpose of including the S and C buttons on the microphone today appear to be 1) to prevent the dispatcher from hearing car to car traffic not intended for her and 2) to assure that mobiles with the "monitor" feature (listen to car and station channels simultaneously) disabled will still hear car-to-car traffic directed to them.
 The small pushbutton on the right side activates the PA function immediately such that there is no need to reach the control head to select "PA."
 The original shipment of GE RANGR mobile microphones did not have that pushbutton - - it was added later, in approximately 1992, presumably the same time the keypad overlays were changed and upgraded firmware installed in the control heads.

 The GE RANGR is a 110 Watt mobile radio, in which the channel programming and some other features such as the CTCSS tone selection can also be carried in the "intelligent" S810 control head rather than just in the radio drawer itself, if desired.
-The frequency and tone information is stored in a Xicor X2212 EEPROM chip (electrically erasable programmable read only memory) in the radio chassis itself, which is normally programmed by a GE "TQ-" series suitcase programmer.
+The frequency and tone information is stored in a Xicor X2212 EEPROM chip (electrically erasable programmable read only memory) in the radio chassis itself, which was originally programmed by a GE "TQ-" series suitcase programmer.
 In the lower cost S550 and other "ordinary" GE control heads, the control head contains just channel display circuitry and the channel/volume/squelch controls.
-In the S810 series control heads, there is additional circuitry which mimics the action of the TQ- series programmer such that the control head "programs" the radio by downloading to the EEPROM in the radio.
+In the S810 series control heads, there is additional circuitry which mimics the action of the programmer such that the control head "programs" the radio by downloading to the EEPROM in the radio.
 However, there is still the necessity of a programmer to originally program the S810 control head with all the appropriate information.

 The advantage of all S800 series heads is that far more information can be programmed into the radio system than could be done with the "stock" Rangr system, and one control head can also contain all the alpha-numeric display information and channel assignments necessary to allow that radio to be used anywhere within the State of California.